-In order to compile this list of the best PHP courses, I reviewed all of the top-rated online PHP courses I could find.
-Some were highly useful, while others were a time-consuming mess.
+To compile this list of the best PHP courses, I reviewed all of the top-rated online PHP courses I could find.

 If you want to become a “superstar” web developer with an endless queue of high-profile clients, you will need to master the Hypertext Preprocessor (PHP) language.
 Or, well – in addition, you will also likely need to master HTML and CSS, but I will cover these in my next reviews on HTML courses and CSS courses, so let’s skip these two languages for now.